robertmanea/UCPhotoGallery/README.md

 3. Add its view to the parent view controller's view
 4. Implement `UCGalleryViewDataSource` (currently just the `imageURLsForGalleryView:` function)
 5. That's it!

+## Running the example project
+After cloning this repository…

+1. `cd UCPhotoGallery`
+2. `pod install`
+3. Open `UCPhotoGallery.xcworkspace`
+4. Ensure the target is `UCPhotoGalleryExample`
+5. Build and run

+Switching between the `UCPhotoGalleryViewController` and the `UCPhotosViewController` can be done by commenting/uncommenting the appropriate lines in `ViewController.m`'s `viewDidLoad` function.